youssef-makhoul/pacman-twisted/README.md

 If at least one enemy overlaps the player, then your function should return `true`.
 Otherwise it should return `false.

+A good strategy would be to console.log both this.player and this.enemies.
+When you look in the console, you will see that those two objects contain the information necessary to detect a collision.

 As a hint, note that the box of each enemy is defined by its `x` and `y` coordinates and the `ENEMY_WIDTH` and `ENEMY_HEIGHT` constants.
 There are similar variables for the player.

 ### 3. Let's do some refactoring!